mremtf/computer_vision/assignment_one/gaussian_pyramid/README.txt

 REQUIREMENTS:

 Needs cmake application to build the
+C++ 11 libraries

 Use makefile to build gaussian pyramid application

+The application is located in the build/ folder the application is called gp

+the test files are located in ../data/lena.jpg and ../data/zebra.jpb

 USAGE:
 ./gp <input image> <num levels> <kernel size> <sigma>